 Today, we trust the Army and its soldiers to act to maintain vital supplies and emergency services.
 We welcome them when normal civilian resources are exhausted or have broken down.
 And we rely on them in times of national emergency to maintain order.

-In 2012 the British Army drafted in over 18,000 soldiers to support the 2012 London Olympic Games when security company G4S admitted they could not provide enough guards.
-In 2014, soldiers assisted the Environment Agency in dealing with severe flooding in Hampshire.
+In 2012, the British Army drafted in over 18,000 soldiers to support the 2012 London Olympic Games when security company G4S admitted they could not provide enough guards.
+In 2014, soldiers assisted the Environment Agency in dealing with severe flooding in Hampshire, and have provided similar support since.

 After the terrorist incident at Westminster on 22 March 2017, police immediately assured the nation that they could call upon the Army to provide support if required.